 IMPORTANT INFORMATION CONCERNING THIS ANNOUNCEMENT

 - This Job Announcement FSIS-2014-VMO-0389 is an open continuous job announcement that is used to collect applications from applicants and fill vacant positions as they become available.

-- Applicants are required to have Doctor of Veterinary Medicine degree or equivalent professional Veterinary degree.
+- Applicants are required to have completed a Doctor of Veterinary Medicine professional degree prior to beginning working for FSIS.

-- When the Human Resources office receives a request to fill a vacant Veterinary Medical Officer (VMO) position in a specific city, a list of qualified applicants is generated.
-This list includes qualified applicants that have selected the specific vacant city.
-This list of qualified applicants is then sent to the hiring manager.
+- When a request is received to fill a vacant Veterinary Medical Officer (VMO) position in a specific geographic location, a list of the best qualified applicants interested in that location, will be sent to the hiring manager for further consideration.

-- The cities listed in the job announcement are a listing of where we have VMO positions located.
-It does not mean that these locations are currently vacant.
-It is difficult to predict if or when a specific city will have a vacant position.
+- The cities listed in the job announcement are a listing of where we have VMO positions.
+It does not mean that these geographic locations are currently vacant.
+It is difficult to predict if or when a specific location will have a vacant position.

 - Occasional Travel

 - At Agency Discretion.
 For example, some positions will require travel from establishment to establishment during the workweek and/or travel away from home for 1-5 nights per month or more if needed.